 The coronavirus pandemic is an unprecedented event and has brought so much change to how we live our lives.
-As restrictions gradually lift, some things may look different to how they did before the lockdown, and this can cause worry and anxiety.
+Even in areas where there are fewer restrictions, some things may look different to how they did before the lockdown, and this can cause worry and anxiety.
 This is perfectly understandable but there are positive ways to cope with this.

 Often we see that people tend to cope with change in a couple of different ways, though they may use a combination of both of these: